AndreMIsidoro/tools/metasploit/README.md

 	options: Show module options ands vars
 	set <var> <value>: set a value to a specific value

+## Use Guide

+Usually you want to set the RHOST and LHOST options in the exploits

 ## Cookbook

 Show post modules